Festival F.A.Q.

 Artist/Performer Questions

-Submissions for the 2024 festival will open in spring – stay tuned to our website and socials or sign up for our newsletter for more information and updates.
-If you have questions about the submission process or how to apply for the 2024 festival, drop us a line at info@opositivefestival.org.
+Submissions for the 2025 festival will open in spring – stay tuned to our website and socials or sign up for our newsletter for more information and updates.

 Submitting your work to O+ Festival is free.
 Please do not let any barriers – personal, perceived, or technical – get in the way.
 If you need support of any kind to apply, reach out to us for assistance at info@opositivefestival.org or call (845) 399-5343.

-Artists, musicians, and writers are compensated primarily through the exchange of their craft for health care (3 services per person, ranging from dental and optometry to complementary care such as acupuncture, chiropractic, and much more.)
-A travel stipend may be offered to selected participants to compensate for expenses and/or accommodations may be offered or subsidized.
+Artists, musicians, and writers are compensated primarily through the exchange of their craft for health care (3 services per person during festival weekend, ranging from dental and optometry to complementary care such as acupuncture, chiropractic, and much more, and now additionally as a part of our year-round exchange clinic, offering care 365 days a year.)
+Travel stipends are offered to selected participants to compensate for expenses and/or accommodations may be offered or subsidized.
 All artists, musicians, writers, comedians, and volunteers have access to greenroom hospitality (breakfast, lunch, dinner, and beverages), throughout the weekend as well as complimentary wristbands so that they can enjoy the full spectrum of programming.

-Festival alumni seeking more information or resources can get in touch with our team by filling out this form or emailing us at info@opositivefestival.org.
+Festival alums seeking more information or resources can get in touch with our team by filling out this form (scroll to bottom of page) or email our exchange coordinator Mac at Mac@opositivefestival.org

 Healthcare services look a bit different each year depending on the needs of our participants, but some types of services include: